-California Climate Investments - a statewide initiative that funds a wide range of climate mitigation and resilience projects using proceeds generated by the Cap-and-Trade Program - is one of the core components of California's climate funding strategy.
+California Climate Investments - a statewide initiative that funds a wide range of climate mitigation and resiliency projects using proceeds generated by the Cap-and-Trade Program - is one of the core components of California's climate funding strategy.
 The Cap-and-Trade Auction Proceeds Fourth Investment Plan (Fourth Investment Plan or Plan) will guide the investment of Cap-and-Trade auction proceeds for Fiscal Year (FY) 2022-23 through 2024-25 to support key state priorities.
+The public is invited to comment on this document, the Draft Final Cap-and-Trade Auction Proceeds Fourth Investment Plan, to inform recommendations included in the final version submitted to the Legislature.